 Where the future lies in the past.
-Somewhat hidden in the gentle hills of the Valle di Crati, between the Calabrian Apennines and the foothills of the Pollino Mountains, the largest nature reserve in Europe, lies the small but fine Serracavallo winery.
+Somewhat hidden in the rolling hills of the Valle di Crati, between the Calabrian Apennines and the foothills of the Pollino Mountains, the largest nature reserve in Europe, lies the small but fine Serracavallo winery.

 Although you can't see it, it is significant, a center of power, so to speak.
-Not because of its size - 32 of the 50 hectares are dedicated to viticulture and are cultivated continuously, about 15 hectares are vinified.
-The importance lies rather in the person of the owner, who himself drives us over the winding roads high up into the hills: Dottore Demetrio Stancati.
+Not because of its size - of the approximately 50 hectares, 32 are dedicated to viticulture and are continuously cultivated, about 15 hectares of which are vinified.
+The importance lies rather in the person of the owner, who himself drives us over the winding roads high into the hills: Dottore Demetrio Stancati.
 When it comes to the new self-confidence of Calabrian wine producers, there is no getting around this man.
-He is president of the Consorzio dei vini della calabria Citra, the association of producers for the care of old grape varieties, he is the founder of the Dop Terre di Cosenza, founded in 2011, and precisely also owner of the Serracavallo winery.
+President of the Consorzio dei vini della calabria Citra, the association of producers for the care of the old grape varieties, birthmother of the Dop Terre di Cosenza, founded in 2011, and precisely also owner of the Serracavallo winery.

-Via the unctuously named Strada del vino e dei Sapori del Bruzio we are on our way in the graceful Valle di Crati, and suddenly even a flattering and dreamy tone comes easily: the landscape is impressive and lovely, the climate pleasant and made for good wines.
+Via the unctuously named Strada del vino e dei Sapori del Bruzio we are on the road in the graceful Valle di Crati, and suddenly even a flattering and dreamy tone comes easily: the landscape is impressive and lovely, the climate pleasant and made for good wines.
 The winery is perched at 600 meters above sea level on a sunny slope with breathtaking views all the way to the sea, and the Sila, freshening winds and cooling nights together with sandy yet fertile soils provide perfect conditions.
 Serracavallo is a showcase for the renewal of Calabria: state-of-the-art facilities in the new cellar, a barrique cellar staged in simple elegance noble and effective.
 All this testifies to high standards, both in terms of aesthetics and functionality.
 The treasure, however, is the terroir and its old growths, the land, inhabited and cultivated since time immemorial.
-Mixed with a portion of courage and a pinch of creative will, the result is an exciting recipe for a promising future.
-Stancati proudly leads us criss-cross through his realm and shows us the different plots.
+Mixed with a dose of courage and a pinch of creative will, the result is an exciting recipe for a promising future.
+Stancati proudly leads us crisscross through his realm and shows us the different plots of land.
 Meticulously and with the most modern means the soils were leveled and terraced, analyzed and planted with the appropriate varieties according to the microclimate.
 Of course we find Magliocco and Greco, but also new varieties such as Cabernet-Sauvignon, Merlot or Riesling enrich the production.

 Here the Presidente becomes reverent and also somewhat philosophical, he speaks of respect for nature, of not disturbing plant communities because they are symbiotically connected, on many levels.
 "You grow together, you breathe together, you feed together, you nourish each other.
 These substances also flow into the wine.
 All of this takes time.
 Having time is important, so we pay respect to the vines.
 Also by harvesting everything by hand, in several passes if necessary."
 On the inviting terrace with a dream view, we are finally served the much talked about, pure Magliocco.
 The landlord proudly pours his Vigna Savuco, with a round fruit flavor of red berries, an impeccable structure in the background, and yet quaffable and smooth.
 One of many other trouvailles from Serracavallo's cellars that leave you wanting more.
 At vini di Calabria, territorio in bottiglie.